Skip to Calculator

 These numbers have been relatively stable over the past decade, though the apparent stability masks a complex underlying trend: the raw count of sepsis cases has risen as the population ages and as sicker patients survive long enough to be hospitalized with more comorbidities.
 At the same time, age-adjusted sepsis mortality has declined significantly, reflecting genuine improvements in recognition and treatment.

 The CDC data are drawn from administrative claims, which use ICD-10 diagnostic codes to identify sepsis hospitalizations.
-This methodology has known limitations — coding practices vary by institution and over time — but the magnitude of the numbers is not seriously disputed.
+This methodology has known limitations (coding practices vary by institution and over time), but the magnitude of the numbers isn't seriously disputed.

 The Global Burden: Rudd et al. Lancet 2020